kishore-kix0/TB-LUNG-DECTOR/README.md

 # TB-LUNG-DECTOR

-this is project is based on deep learning topic we previously uploaded pneumonia -lung disease project UI Also similar to previous project
+This is project is based on deep learning topic we previously uploaded pneumonia -lung disease project UI Also similar to previous project